Globus Medical (NYSE:GMED) Price Target Raised to $75.00 at Needham & Company LLC

-Globus Medical (NYSE:GMED) had its price objective lifted by Needham & Company LLC from $65.00 to $75.00 in a report issued on Thursday morning, Stock Target Advisor reports.
-The firm currently has a buy rating on the medical device company’s stock.
+Globus Medical (NYSE:GMED) had its price target lifted by analysts at Needham & Company LLC from $65.00 to $75.00 in a research report issued on Thursday.
+The brokerage presently has a “buy” rating on the medical device company’s stock.
+Needham & Company LLC’s target price would suggest a potential upside of 18.52% from the stock’s previous close.

-Other equities analysts have also issued reports about the company.
-Credit Suisse Group increased their price objective on Globus Medical from $64.00 to $75.00 and gave the stock an outperform rating in a report on Friday, January 8th.
-BTIG Research increased their price target on Globus Medical from $63.00 to $72.00 and gave the company a buy rating in a research note on Thursday.
-Smith Barney Citigroup assumed coverage on Globus Medical in a research note on Tuesday, December 8th.
-They set a buy rating and a $72.00 price target for the company.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell assumed coverage on Globus Medical in a research note on Tuesday, December 8th.
-They set a buy rating and a $72.00 price target for the company.
-Finally, Morgan Stanley increased their price target on Globus Medical from $58.00 to $69.00 and gave the company an equal weight rating in a research note on Tuesday, December 15th.
-One analyst has rated the stock with a sell rating, four have assigned a hold rating and ten have given a buy rating to the company.
-The stock presently has an average rating of Buy and an average price target of $65.56.
+GMED has been the subject of a number of other research reports.
+Credit Suisse Group lifted their target price on Globus Medical from $64.00 to $75.00 and gave the stock an “outperform” rating in a report on Friday, January 8th.
+Morgan Stanley lifted their price objective on shares of Globus Medical from $69.00 to $72.00 and gave the stock an “equal weight” rating in a research note on Thursday.
+Piper Sandler increased their target price on shares of Globus Medical from $55.00 to $63.00 and gave the company a “neutral” rating in a research note on Friday, January 29th.
+Citigroup raised their target price on shares of Globus Medical from $72.00 to $77.00 in a report on Thursday, February 18th.
+Finally, Smith Barney Citigroup began coverage on shares of Globus Medical in a report on Tuesday, December 8th.
+They set a “buy” rating and a $72.00 price target on the stock.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and ten have assigned a buy rating to the company.
+Globus Medical currently has a consensus rating of “Buy” and an average target price of $65.75.

-Globus Medical (NYSE:GMED) last issued its quarterly earnings data on Tuesday, February 16th.
-The medical device company reported $0.58 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.51 by $0.07.
-Globus Medical had a return on equity of 9.85% and a net margin of 12.36%.
-As a group, research analysts forecast that Globus Medical will post 1.36 EPS for the current year.
+Globus Medical (NYSE:GMED) last announced its quarterly earnings results on Tuesday, February 16th.
+The medical device company reported $0.58 EPS for the quarter, beating the Zacks’ consensus estimate of $0.51 by $0.07.
+Globus Medical had a net margin of 12.36% and a return on equity of 9.85%.
+Research analysts anticipate that Globus Medical will post 1.36 earnings per share for the current fiscal year.

-In other news, CEO David M. Demski sold 52,356 shares of Globus Medical stock in a transaction that occurred on Wednesday, December 16th.
-The stock was sold at an average price of $64.20, for a total transaction of $3,361,255.20.
-Following the sale, the chief executive officer now owns 151,980 shares of the company’s stock, valued at approximately $9,757,116.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, SVP Kelly Huller sold 2,000 shares of Globus Medical stock in a transaction that occurred on Monday, December 28th.
-The stock was sold at an average price of $66.15, for a total value of $132,300.00.
-Following the sale, the senior vice president now directly owns 2,000 shares in the company, valued at approximately $132,300.
+In other Globus Medical news, CEO David M. Demski sold 52,356 shares of the stock in a transaction dated Wednesday, December 16th.
+The shares were sold at an average price of $64.20, for a total transaction of $3,361,255.20.
+Following the transaction, the chief executive officer now directly owns 151,980 shares in the company, valued at approximately $9,757,116.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, SVP Kelly Huller sold 2,000 shares of the firm’s stock in a transaction dated Monday, December 28th.
+The shares were sold at an average price of $66.15, for a total transaction of $132,300.00.
+Following the transaction, the senior vice president now directly owns 2,000 shares in the company, valued at approximately $132,300.
 The disclosure for this sale can be found here.
-Insiders sold a total of 86,356 shares of company stock worth $5,413,555 in the last ninety days.
 Insiders own 25.63% of the company’s stock.

-Large investors have recently made changes to their positions in the company.
-First Horizon Advisors Inc. grew its holdings in shares of Globus Medical by 39.8% during the 3rd quarter.
-First Horizon Advisors Inc. now owns 755 shares of the medical device company’s stock worth $37,000 after purchasing an additional 215 shares in the last quarter.
-Capital Advisory Group Advisory Services LLC boosted its stake in Globus Medical by 2,178.8% in the 3rd quarter.
-Capital Advisory Group Advisory Services LLC now owns 752 shares of the medical device company’s stock valued at $37,000 after buying an additional 719 shares in the last quarter.
-Cerebellum GP LLC acquired a new stake in Globus Medical in the 3rd quarter valued at $64,000.
-Summit X LLC acquired a new stake in Globus Medical in the 3rd quarter valued at $64,000.
-Finally, Albion Financial Group UT acquired a new stake in Globus Medical in the 4th quarter valued at $65,000.
-64.35% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Xponance Inc. raised its stake in Globus Medical by 16.2% in the third quarter.
+Xponance Inc. now owns 7,934 shares of the medical device company’s stock worth $393,000 after buying an additional 1,104 shares in the last quarter.
+Mitsubishi UFJ Asset Management UK Ltd. lifted its stake in shares of Globus Medical by 46.3% during the 3rd quarter.
+Mitsubishi UFJ Asset Management UK Ltd. now owns 15,800 shares of the medical device company’s stock worth $782,000 after purchasing an additional 5,000 shares during the last quarter.
+Exchange Traded Concepts LLC lifted its stake in shares of Globus Medical by 39.9% during the 3rd quarter.
+Exchange Traded Concepts LLC now owns 13,852 shares of the medical device company’s stock worth $686,000 after purchasing an additional 3,950 shares during the last quarter.
+Comerica Bank boosted its position in Globus Medical by 29.5% during the third quarter.
+Comerica Bank now owns 62,793 shares of the medical device company’s stock valued at $3,370,000 after purchasing an additional 14,310 shares in the last quarter.
+Finally, Meeder Asset Management Inc. purchased a new position in Globus Medical in the third quarter valued at about $310,000.
+64.35% of the stock is owned by hedge funds and other institutional investors.

 Globus Medical Company Profile